Bjorninn/Exalted-Charm-Parser/README.md

 3. Generate trees from charms.
 4. Process *cost* string (so probably a list of type and value).
 5. Add javadoc
+6. Add **Special Activation Rules** as a seperate entry from description
-6. Manually check json for errors.
+7. Manually check json for errors.

 ## JSON Schema
 *Ability Charms*